 For full track listings and to order your copy please visit the Recordings section of our shop.

 Whilst in lockdown we have produced a series of 'At Home With The Fron' virtual, video concerts and some virtual choir pieces.

-Please pop along to our Merchandise page to see our new Froncysyllte Male Voice Choir pens - the ideal present for those who cannot spell Froncysyllte - our lovely Fron Cufflinks, a wonderful gift for every smart gent, and the very fashionable, face coverings . . .
+Please pop along to our Merchandise page to see our Froncysyllte Male Voice Choir pens - the ideal present for those who cannot spell Froncysyllte - and our lovely Fron Cufflinks, a wonderful gift for every smart gent . . .